 (6) Gives, lends, or possesses; a Chinese throwing star commits a Class C misdemeanor.

 (b) As used in this section, “Chinese throwing star” means a throwing-knife, throwing-iron, or other knife-like weapon with blades set at different angles.

-You can not have throwing stars in Indiana.
+You cannot have throwing stars in Indiana.
 You can have throwing knives if there is only one blade or blades in the same angle.
 Fortunately, most throwing knives are not sharp and, as long as it has only one blade, you should be fine.
-The types of throwing knives that have multiple blades at different angles are ones who have a front and back tip.
+The types of throwing knives that have multiple blades at different angles are ones that have a front and back tip.

 Throwing axes, hatchets, and tomahawks are legal as long as the blades are in the same angle (most are).

 It is legal for you to own everything except ballistic knives and throwing stars.
 You can not bring knives to school no matter the length or type.

 Why did Indiana ban throwing stars?
 I don’t really know since you can’t typically kill or even seriously injure someone with a throwing star (of course, as with any item – even a dinner fork can do damage under certain circumstances and in the hands of certain people).
 No matter how hard you throw a star, it’ll only leave a cut or small puncture wound.
 Illinois also banned throwing star.
 I’m pretty sure there’s an interesting story behind that legislation!